slackapi/template-triage-bot/docs/SETUP.md

     - `npm start` will start your application in normal mode
     - `npm run debug` will start your application in debug / watch mode, powered by [Nodemon](https://nodemon.io/)

+    At this point, your application should be accessible at `https://your-host`.

+    If you're using ngrok, you'll want to start your tunnel with `ngrok http 3000` (adding `-subdomain your-subdomain` if you have a paid Ngrok account)

+    You can that your server is up and accessible by going to `https://your-host/slack/install` in your browser.
+If you see an 'Add to Slack' Button, you are good to go!

 4. Now that your application is running, add your [Slack Events API](https://api.slack.com/events-api) subscriptions by going back to your app config and visiting the **Event Subscriptions** page.
     - Toggle "Enable Events" to "On"
     - Enter `https://your-host/slack/events` as your Request URL